msyamkumar/cs220-s22-projects/p11/README.md

 4/15, 1AM:
 - For Q20, the relationship between channel names and author IDs was clarified.

+4/15, 12:30PM:
+- `questions.py` was upgraded to explain the reason for verification failure and to allow for some tolerance when comparing against floats.
+Please redownload `questions.py` you're struggling to verify your plots.

 **Find any issues?** Report to us:

 - Saurabh Kulkarni <skulkarni27@wisc.edu>